The Music Compositions of

 3. Alone across Rannoch Moor to Ben Alder

 Rannoch Moor is a very special place indeed, and it has evoked very special music to match.
-This music, the product of some of the remotest and most serious hikes I've undertaken, forms the heart of the symphony, for which movements 1 and 2 can now be seen as mere preludes.
+This music, the product of some of the remotest and most serious hikes I have undertaken, forms the culmination of the symphony, for which movements 1 and 2 could now perhaps be seen as preludes, delving progressively deeper into the mysterious historical impressions.

 This movement is the longest, most weighty and highly charged of the three.
-It has a colour and mood very much of its own, for it is permeated by the diminished triad - a chord of three minor 3rds (underpinned as always by the G# drone), and at the same time the drone often incorporates the D below, so colouring parts of the movement with the tritone.
+It has a colour and mood very much of its own, for it's permeated by the diminished seventh — a chord of three minor thirds (underpinned as always by the G# drone), and at the same time the drone often incorporates the D below, so colouring parts of the movement more prominently with the tritone — that is, additional to the tritones already spanned by the two diminished triads contained within the diminished seventh.

-After a slow introduction that evokes not only a huge space but seems to speak of great human dramas of bygone times, the 'action' starts with a wild - almost ferocious - idea in 6/8.
-It is in fact derived from the demonic ostinato motif that commences Prokofiev's terrifying 3rd Symphony.
+After a slow introduction that evokes not only a huge space but seems to speak of great human dramas of bygone times, the 'action' starts with a wild — almost ferocious — idea in 6/8.
+In fact it's derived from the demonic ostinato motif that commences Prokofiev's terrifying third Symphony.

-It would be too confusing for me to attempt here a description of the movement's structure, which has been worked out intuitively and not to any traditional design, but I can point to the existence of three contrasting groups of melodic material, as follows:
+It would be too confusing for me to attempt here a description of the movement's structure, which has been worked out intuitively and not to any traditional design, to produce a story sequence that is somehow intriguingly meaningful, but I can point to the existence of three contrasting groups of melodic material, as follows:

 • the wild 6/8 already mentioned;

-• a variety of tormented motifs, like the lonely cries of ghosts in search of something precious that they are destined never to find;
+• a variety of tormented motifs, like the lonely cries of imaginary lost souls in search of something precious that they're destined never to find;

 • more noble elements, suggestive both of the mountains and of human endeavour and achievement; these are mostly descending or ascending chordal sequences, usually on the strings though often accompanied by melodic ornamentations and comments on the woodwind.